ValencianoFran/New-Zork/README.md

 The protagonist is shipwrecked and we do not know his history.
 Our main objective will be leave the area of islands, but there is a problem, the sea is full of sharks and we have no way of killing them, so we must explore the map to find a way to eliminate them.

+We can get pearls to trade with the shopman and buy the harpoon to kill the sharks.

 Web link: http://valencianofran.github.io/ZorkGame_Curse_Of_The_Lost/